Year Started: 1966

 In the year 2000, after a fierce battle for public shares in which all the major cruise lines were players, NCL was acquired by a surprise victor, Star Cruises of Malaysia.
 Star sold a one-half interest in NCL to U.S. investment company Apollo Management in August 2007 and gave them majority control of the board of directors.

-In the last six years Norwegian Cruise Line replaced its older ships with purpose-built new ones specifically for their trademarked "Freestyle" service, introduced in 2001.
-It now operates a modern fleet that sails to New England, Canada, Europe, Alaska, Hawaii, Bermuda, and the Caribbean, where it all began, and enjoys a reputation as a strong number three behind the massive Carnival Corp. and Royal Caribbean International, surviving because of its ability to adapt and innovate.
+Starting in 2010 Norwegian Cruise Line added purpose-built "Free-style" ship specifically for their trademarked "Freestyle" service.
+It now operates a modern fleet that sails to Europe, Australia, New England, Canada, Alaska, Hawaii, Bermuda, and the Caribbean, where it all began, and enjoys a reputation as a strong number three behind the massive Carnival Corp. and Royal Caribbean International, surviving because of its ability to adapt and innovate.

 The revolutionary "Freestyle Cruising" concept eliminated mandatory dining times and dress codes, correctly identifying these cruise traditions as counter-intuitive to the vacation concept.
 NCL's Freestyle service, now in operation on all of their ships, offers anytime dining with no pre-assigned tables in a huge selection of onboard restaurants.
 Passengers can still opt for meals included in the cruise fare in a main dining room, or they can choose from several onboard alternative restaurants offering a variety of cuisine, most of them carrying a service charge.